jyyulab/scMINER/tech-docs/docs/tutorials/PBMC-14k.md

 ```

 In scMINER, we provide a handful of visualizations to compare driver activity from different cell type/clusters.
 Here we demo two basic functions: `feature_heatmap` and `feature_vlnplot`.
-These functions could be used on either expression and activty matrix.
+These functions could be used on either expression and activity matrix.

 ```R
 feature_heatmap(input_eset = acs.14k, target = TF_list, group_tag = "celltype",feature = "geneSymbol",